 Frank O'Connor was the pseudonym of Michael O'Donovan who was born at Cork in 1903.
 Largely self-educated, he began to prepare a collected edition of his works at the age of twelve and later worked as a librarian, translator and journalist.
-When quite young he learned to speak Irish and saturated himself in Gaelic poetry, music and legend.
 When he was interned by the Free State Government he took the opportunity to learn several languages, but it was in Irish that he wrote a prize-winning study of Turgenev on his relase.
-'A.E.' began to publish his poems, stories and translations in the Irish Statesman.
-Meanwhile a local clergyman remarked of him, when he produced plays by Ibsen and Chekhov in Cork, that: 'Mike the moke would go down to posterity at the head of the pagan Dublin muses.'
-Frank O'Connor lived in Dublin and had an American wife, two sons and two daughters.
-He published Guests of the Nation, his first book, in 1931, and then followed over thirty volumes, largely of short stories, in addition to plays.
-Frank O'Connor died in 1966.
-Introducer Biography.
-Julian Barnes's novels include Flaubert's Parrot, A History of the World in Ten-and-a-half Chapters and Arthur and George.
-He has also published collections of short stories and essays and most recently, a memoir, Nothing to be Frightened of.
+He lived in Dublin and had an American wife, two sons and two daughters.
+He published Guests of the Nation, his first book, in 1931, and then followed over thirty volumes, including "My Oedipus Complex" and "First Confession", in addition to several short stories and plays.
+O'Connor published works of fiction and non-fiction continuously from the 1930s to the 1960s.
+He died in 1966.

 For more on our cookies and changing your settings click here